-Previously, I have worked with the Horn Economic and Social Policy Institute (HESPI), the Integrated Seed Sector Development (ISSD), Oxfam, the Association for Strengthening Agricultural Research in East and Central Africa (ASARECA), and Heifer International as Monitoring Evaluation and Learning technical lead.
+Before joining CABI, I worked with the Horn Economic and Social Policy Institute (HESPI) as a Research Associate; the Integrated Seed Sector Development (ISSD), Oxfam, the Association for Strengthening Agricultural Research in East and Central Africa (ASARECA), and Heifer International as Monitoring Evaluation and Learning technical lead.

 There is limited knowledge on the agronomic potential of biodiversity-based ecosystem services such as natural pest control and pollination in smallholder systems.
 To sustainably intensify production, there is an urgent need to develop safe, sustainable and affordable methods to reduce pest burdens whilst increasing yields.